The Positioning Audit We Run Before Any Rebrand

 Positioning is the act of placing yourself within an existing category and differentiating against alternatives.
 Category design is the rarer act of inventing a new category in which you are the natural leader.
 Positioning is the right answer 90 percent of the time.
 Category design is the right answer 10 percent of the time, and only when the existing category is fundamentally unable to describe what you do.
 Most teams who think they need category design actually need crisper positioning within an existing category.

-Founder of Striveloom.
-Software engineer turned operator, building the agency that ships like software — one team, one pipeline, one platform.
-Writes about AI agencies, web development, marketing automation, and paid advertising.
+Founder & CEO of Striveloom.
+Software engineer and Harvard graduate student researching software engineering, e-commerce platforms, and customer experience.
+Builds the agency that ships like software — one team, one pipeline, one platform.
+Writes on AI agencies, web development, paid advertising, and conversion optimization.

 Most agencies bill hours so they make more money when projects take longer.
 Here is the exact pattern, the four contract clauses to delete, and a checklist that has saved buyers $40K on average.